 On January 17, 2013, FEMA conducted a Flood Risk Review meeting in Marin County.
 At that meeting, FEMA shared the draft work maps with key stakeholders.
 FEMA solicited and received comments on the work maps from registered stakeholders using an online comment tool.
 Related project documents from this meeting are located in the menu below.

-Shortly, the proposed Flood Hazard Determinations will be published in the Federal Register.
-Following the publication in the Federal Register, the Flood Hazard Determinations will be published twice in the legal ad section of the Marin Independent Journal on May 28 and June 4, 2014.
+/.
+The proposed Flood Hazard Determinations published in the Federal Register on May 13, 2014.
+Following the publication in the Federal Register, the Flood Hazard Determinations will publish twice in the legal ad section of the Marin Independent Journal on May 28 and June 4, 2014.

 A 90-day formal appeal period will begin on the second publication in the Marin Independent Journal.
 For more information on Appeals and Protests to National Flood Insurance Program maps, please visit the FEMA library document posted at: www.fema.gov/library/viewRecord.do?id=3250

 , and amendments by way of FEMA Operating Guidance Procedure Memorandum 57, Expanded Appeals Process.

 Individuals and business owners who have questions or comments regarding the Preliminary Flood Insurance Rate Map should contact their local Floodplain Administrator.
 Flooding is the most common disaster in the United States.
 Homeowners, renters and business owners are encouraged to look at the Preliminary Flood Insurance Rate Maps to become familiar with flood risks in their community.
 These flood maps can help individuals and businesses make informed decisions about flood insurance options and flood protection measures.
 For more information about flood insurance or to find a local agent, visit www.floodsmart.gov